Doing anything with teenagers can certainly have some challenges, but cruising doesn’t have to be one of them.

 If there’s going to be a spot on the ship that teenagers will like the most, it’s probably the sports area.

 Modern ships all have most of their physical activities here at the top of the ship, toward the back.
-This includes putt-putt, waterslides, climbing walls, and other features like Royal Caribbean’s Sky Pad (a jumping activity with trampolines and bungee cords) and Flowrider or Norwegian’s go-kart tracks.
+This includes things like putt-putt, waterslides, climbing walls, and other features like Royal Caribbean’s Sky Pad (a jumping activity with trampolines and bungee cords) and Flowrider or Norwegian’s go-kart tracks.
 In addition there is often a basketball court and outdoor workout equipment.

 While there’s plenty to do on your own in this area, the staff also hosts competitions during the cruise for things like putting challenges, free-throw shooting, and volleyball tournaments.
 It’s a fun way for teens to stay active and entertained on the cruise.